JamieBort/Portfolio-Website/Revamp2020.md

 * Am working on the [Work on accessibility issues](https://trello.com/c/QiXs2V0r/164-work-on-accessibility-issues) Trello card. <- **not sure what the status of this is**.

+* per the `Content to add or change` section below I am working on this `https://github.com/JamieBort/CreateAUserdirectory` repo.
-* am working on adding my resume.
+	* specifically I am working on getting it hosted on Netlify.
+	* next I will work on finishing that project per the `Progress.md` file in that repo.

 ### Next Steps
 1. ~~[Have the cards themselves created populated based on the pinned items in github](https://trello.com/c/RyfM5Z0E/1124-have-the-cards-themselves-created-populated-based-on-the-pinned-items-in-github). (from the `functionality to address` section below. ).
 See the Trello card for status.~~ **Done.**